 Mami smiled, biting her apple.
 She didn't fully approve of Kyouko's newfound direction in life, but she wasn't going to say anything, not about something the girl clearly had a passion for.

 And if she was truly bringing peace to people's lives, then why not?
 That, too, was one fulfillment of the ideals they both strove for.

-"Have you seen Homura at all?"
+"Any news about Homura?"
 Kyouko asked, looking at her apple core.

 Mami shook her head.

 "Of course not," she said, sipping her tea.